 Four specimens are required, each measuring 835 mm x 835 mm with thickness as in practice.
 The specimens must be representative of the actual roof construction (and should include any relevant insulation/ vapor control layers/adhesive/ decks and fixings and fittings).
 At least one specimen should incorporate representative joints in each of the materials in the product (generally, two jointed specimens are supplied – for example an end lap and a side lap).

-Once a test has been carried out at our Gent laboratory, and passed, the relevant testing standard will be assigned
+Once a test has been carried out at our Gent or Warrington laboratory, and passed, the relevant testing standard will be assigned

 The roof testing classification standard